 Your kitchen isn't heated up by the oven, and a blazingly hot grill means a crisper bite and those deliciously charred spots on the bottom of the crust.
 Not too charred, of course, but hopefully just enough for your taste!

 I actually used to be very intimidated by grilling pizza.
 I had a couple of bad experiences (charred crust! flaming pizza sauce!) but then I got my method straight.
 It's not hard, but you do need to be organized.

 When you grill pizza, you need to have everything ready to go — all the toppings, the sauce, the cheese.
 This is because the key to pizza on the grill is to top the pizza after you've put it on the grill.
 It also helps if you cook the dough for a minute or two, flip it, and then top it.

-Also, I love really thin crust pizza (think wafer thin) but I leave my crusts slightly thicker when grilling.
+Also, I love really thin crust pizza (think wafer thin) but I leave my crusts slightly thicker when grilling — the pizza stays nicely chewy with a crisp crust, and it won't fall through the grates.
 Here's the pizza dough recipe I like to use, plus a few good sauce recipes.

 Essential Grilled Pizza Recipes

 Topping Inspiration & Recipes

 Grilled pizza!
 This is probably the best way to cook a good thin-crust pizza.

 1 ball pizza dough (about 1 pound), store-bought or homemade